egor-tensin/setup-clang/README.md

 the current distribution.
 The supported versions for a particular distribution are those found in that distro's repositories & those in the LLVM repository.
-For example, the supported versions for Bionic & Focal as of July 2021 are listed below.
+For example, the supported versions for Bionic & Focal as of August 2021 are listed below.

 | `version` | Bionic | Focal